-Secondary Market Costs For voluntary liquidations, we assume that the proportional transaction cost is $\theta_L = 10\%$ , based on empirical findings and the following back-of-the-envelope calculation: For secondary market liquidations of private equity, Kleymenova et al. (2012) and Nadauld et al. (2019) find average discounts of 25.2% and 13.8%, respectively.
-For secondary market liquidations of hedge funds, Ramadorai (2012) finds an average discount of 0.9%, which rises to 7.8% during the financial crisis.
-Therefore, we combine the aggregate endowment fund portfolio weights with liquidation costs of 20% for PE and VC, 1% for hedge funds, and 10% for private real estate and timberland, to obtain a proportional liquidation cost of 9.3% for the representative alternative asset.
-For acquisitions, we assume that the proportional acquisition cost is $\theta_X = 2\%$ , which is equal to the average placement agent fee reported by Rikato and Berk (2015) and Cain et al. (2020).
+For voluntary liquidations, we assume that the proportional transaction cost is $\theta_L = 10\%$ based on empirical findings and the following back-of-the-envelope calculation: For secondary market liquidations of private equity, Kleymenova et al. (2012) and Nadauld et al. (2019) find average discounts of 25.2% and 13.8%, respectively.
+For secondary market liquidations of hedge funds, Ramadorai (2012) finds an average discount of 0.9%, which rises to 7.8% during financial crisis.
+Therefore, we combine the aggregate endowment fund portfolio weights with liquidation costs of 20% for private equity and venture capital, 1% for hedge funds, and 10% for private real estate and timberland, to obtain a proportional liquidation cost of 9.3% for the representative alternative asset.
+For acquisitions, we assume that the proportional acquisition cost is $\theta_X = 2\%$, which is equal to the average placement agent fee reported by Rikato and Berk (2015) and Cain et al. (2020).

-E Calibrating the Payout Rates: $\delta_A$ and $\delta_T$
+Appendix E. Calibrating the Payout Rates: δ_A and δ_T